inaimathi/langnostic/drafts/more-on-clj.md

 (defun map-literal-reader (stream char)
   (declare (ignore char))
-  ;; TODO - check for an even number of elements here and throw an error if there isn't (loop with dict = (cl-hamt:empty-dict :test #'==)
+  (loop with dict = (cl-hamt:empty-dict :test #'==)
      for (k v) on (read-delimited-list #\} stream t) by #'cddr do (setf dict (cl-hamt:dict-insert dict k v))